The Hidden Timing Pattern Behind 74HC595 Display Flicker

 />

-Why QUAD7SHIFT Accidentally Got It Right
+Why QUAD7SHIFT Got It Right

-My implementation avoided flicker not through clever anti-flicker algorithms, but by following embedded systems fundamentals:
+QUAD7SHIFT avoids flicker not through clever anti-flicker algorithms, but by following embedded systems fundamentals:

 c(20 lines)